 Skip the baby shoes

 Baby is still a ways from walking, so at this point, shoes are pretty unnecessary.
 They can also definitely be on the pricey side, especially for things that Baby will grow out of before you can blink.
-Even when she does start walking, there’s a good chance it will be around your home, and that it’ll be a while until she is walking beside you on an errand run, instead of in a stroller or carrier.
-Invest in some cute socks that will stretch as her feet grow, and wait to see how big she is when she stops toddling and starts tearing around.
+Even when he does start walking, there’s a good chance it will be around your home, and that it’ll be a while until he is walking beside you on an errand run, instead of in a stroller or carrier.
+Invest in some cute socks that will stretch as his feet grow, and wait to see how big he is when he stops toddling and starts tearing around.

 Scout out free or cheap activities

-Finding ways to get Baby started socializing before she starts school, especially if she hasn’t started daycare yet, can be tricky, and a lot of the classes and activities for young children can be pretty pricey.
-If you keep an eye out, though, libraries and community centers can be great places to find free and cheap activities that put Baby in touch with her diaper-clad peers.
+Finding ways to get Baby started socializing before he starts school, especially if he hasn’t started daycare yet, can be tricky, and a lot of the classes and activities for young children can be pretty pricey.
+If you keep an eye out, though, libraries and community centers can be great places to find free and cheap activities that put Baby in touch with his diaper-clad peers.

 There are lots of things new parents are encouraged to buy pre-made, but can be made pretty easily and cheaply at home – two of the big ones are baby food, when the time comes to start Baby on solids, and baby wipes.
 The two main alternatives to buying baby food are feeding baby a slightly modified version of whatever the rest of the family is eating, or making your own mushed up or blended baby food in large batches and freezing it.
 Baby wipes can be constructed either out of paper towels in a soap, oil and water solution, for disposable wipes, or with cloth and the same solution, for an eco-friendly alternative.